Alabama Personal Injury Attorneys

 What is the Statute of Limitations on Personal Injury Claims in Alabama?

-If all of the above are true, you should file a personal injury claim.
+If all of the above is true, you should file a personal injury claim.
 Note that in Alabama, you only have two years to sue a liable party for personal injury damages.
 This means that you must file your lawsuit within two years of the date you were injured (with few exceptions).
 This only applies to personal injury lawsuits, not insurance claims.
 In fact, your time to file an insurance claim may be even more limited, so it is important that you act quickly after an accident or injury so that you do not lose your right to recover compensation.

 The purpose of filing a personal injury claim or lawsuit is to recover financial compensation for damages you have suffered as a result of the accident and/or your injuries.
 Because every case is different, the exact damages you may be able to recover, as well as the overall value of your claim, will depend on the many unique factors involved.